 This will be a joint talk at the Costessey Centre, Longwater Lane, Costessey, starting 2.15pm.

-For further information about any of the events or general enquiries about the Garden Group, please contact Pam Janacek (email@example.com).
+I circulate occasional emails about Garden Group events and gardening activities.
+If you would like to be included in this circulation, or for general enquiries about the Garden Group, please contact Pam Janacek (email@example.com).

 KNIT and NATTER GROUP